grafana/scenes/docusaurus/docs/scene-layout.md

 ## Flexbox layout

 `SceneFlexLayout` allows building flexible scenes with layout driven by browser's CSS flexbox layout.
+This allows for defining very dynamic layouts where panel widths and heights can adapt to the available space.

 ### Step 1.
 Create a scene